 Better late than never, it's the Dick Van Dyke Appliance World WOW plays of the game from Lovie's first B1G win.

-Staff writer Bob Asmussen is a voting member on the AP Top 25 football poll.
-Here is this week's ballot:
+Staff writer Bob Asmussen is a voting member of the AP Top 25 panel.
+Here

 Player of the game

 Illinois’ Kendrick Foster

 The Illini version of the Little Engine That Could ran for 108 yards and a touchdown.
 He also caught a short touchdown pass.
 Combined with Reggie Corbin, they kept the pressure off first-time starting quarterback Chayce Crouch.

 Thanks, Commissioner Jim Delany, for letting Rutgers join our club.

 The Scarlet Knights were in a giving mood Saturday — Santa Claus was never more kind — and the Illini gladly accepted.
 Rutgers’ four lost fumbles and Darius Mosley’s pick-six lifted Lovie Smith’s football gang out of the doldrums, 24-7, in distant Piscataway, N.J.